 Return to menu

-Center for Student Professional Development (CSPD) - The CSPD links classroom learning to successful career development.
-The CSPD resources offer students the latest internship and job opportunities through counseling on résumés, cover letters, interviewing skills, and selection criteria.
+The Center for Student Professional Development (CSPD) - The CSPD links classroom learning to successful career development.
+Our Director of Industry Relations prepares the students for the latest internship and job opportunities through counseling on résumés, cover letters, interviewing skills, and selection criteria.

 Return to menu